nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Adding a group with the same group name is not allowed.
-    - For example, if a group with group name `T15` already exists in CLIpboard, entering `add group T15` will display an error message.
+    - For example, if a group with group name `T15` already exists in CLIpboard, entering `add group T15` will display an error message inside the log box.

 <div markdown="block" class="alert alert-info">
 This command is case-sensitive.<br>